tekdi/shiksha-lms-service/docs/lms-service-api-document.md

 - `reflection.prompt`: Reflection prompt content for leadership development
 - `discord.url`: Discord community link content
 - `external.assessment.url`: External assessment URL content

+#### Search and Filtering

+The lessons API supports advanced search and filtering through the `SearchLessonDto`:

+**Available Filters:**
+- `cohortId`: Filter by course cohort parameter
+- `status`: Filter by lesson status
+- `format`: Filter by lesson format
+- `subFormat`: Filter by lesson sub-format
+- `query`: Text search in lesson title and description
+- `courseId`: Filter by specific course
+- `moduleId`: Filter by specific module

+**Search Behavior:**
+- Text search is case-insensitive using ILIKE
+- Filters are combined using AND logic
+- Results are automatically filtered to exclude archived courses and modules
+- Pagination supports both offset-based and page-based approaches
+- Results are ordered by creation date (newest first)

 #### Create Lesson